 What is an Algorithm?

-An Algorithm is a procedure having well-defined steps for solving a particular problem.
-The data stored in data structures is manipulated by using different algorithms, so the study of data structures includes the study of algorithms.
+An algorithm is a procedure having well-defined steps for solving a particular problem.
+The data stored in data structures are manipulated by using different algorithms, so the study of data structures includes the study of algorithms.

 Let us now have a look at different types of data structure algorithms that are extensively used to solve different computational problems.

 1. Greedy Algorithm

 A greedy algorithm works by taking a decision that appears the best at the moment, without thinking about the future.

 This algorithm follows the problem-solving heuristic which means that a local optimum is chosen at every step in the hope of getting a global optimum.